quaisx/kognita/README.md

 # CURRENT WORK
 1. ~~Add node configuration file to allow nodes to be fine tuned based on the needs and the current state of the network.~~ DONE
-2. Add gRPC service to allow a blockchain or dag component to interact with the node.
+2. ~~Add gRPC service to allow a blockchain or dag component to interact with the node.~~ DONE
-3. Add transaction injection utility to test the gRPC service and test its performance.
+3. *Add transaction injection utility to test the gRPC service and test its performance* - Work in progress...
+[WASM, YEW]

 ## DR;TL
 check out kognita https://github.com/quaisx/kognita